Now Mobile-Friendly

 Was there any truth to Spina’s comments that the network serves as a mouthpiece of the federal Liberals?
 Joe Spina’s views became public on June 8, so perhaps a look at the CBC’s website on that day might shed some light on the subject.

-There was a story on the site entitled, "Liberal women denounce Harper on abortion".
-At the time of the article, abortion had become an election issue with the desperate Liberals attempting to portray the Conservatives as having a secret agenda that includes limiting a woman’s right to choose.
-All these "Liberal women" reached a grand total of two--the Minister of State for Public Health, Carolyn Bennett, and former Trudeau era cabinet minister, Judy Erola.
+There was a story on the site entitled, "Liberal women denounce Harper on abortion". at the time of the article, abortion had become an election issue with the desperate Liberals attempting to portray the Conservatives as having a secret agenda that includes limiting a woman’s right to choose. all these "Liberal women" reached a grand total of two--the Minister of State for Public Health, Carolyn Bennett, and former Trudeau era cabinet minister, Judy Erola.
 Since Bennett, a physician, had already denounced Harper when she recoiled at the suggestion that women should have counseling before deciding on abortion, the women who were now starting to denounce Harper was just the has-been Erola.
 But the headline implied that there were numerous Liberal women going after the Conservative leader when the article mentioned a grand total of two--a low-level minister and a has-been.

 Erola is quoted as saying that she is "troubled" because Stephen Harper has not ruled out using the notwithstanding clause of the Charter of Rights.
 The implication of Erola’s statement in this article is to lead the reader to believe that Stephen Harper may invoke the notwithstanding clause to restrict abortion.
 That’s exactly what the Liberals want people to believe even though Harper has repeatedly said that he will not introduce legislation or hold referendums on abortion.
 The issue of the possible use of the notwithstanding clause has been raised concerning same sex marriage, not abortion.